snapshot-labs/score-api/STRATEGIES.md

-# Snapshot Strategies & Validations
+# Snapshot strategies & validations

 This directory contains voting strategies and validation strategies used by the Snapshot Score API.

-## Adding a New Strategy
+## Adding a new strategy

 ### 1. Create the strategy folder